publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schCIV/m__us_usc_t16_s460ss–3.md

         (1) __Procedures__

-            The Task Force shall establish practices and procedures for the carrying out of its functions under subsection (b) of this section.
+            The Task Force shall establish practices and procedures for the carrying out of its functions under subsection (b).
 The procedures shall include the requirement that a quorum of the Task Force must be present before business may be transacted.

         (2) __Chairman__